I didn’t get married planning to get divorced, but it happened anyway.

-For the next visit, it looks like their father will be able to take the kids for the entire week they’ll be in our old hometown, so I’m going to travel.
-It might be short trips to see friends who live within a couple hours, or it may be to the middle of the country to visit online friends I rarely get to see in person.
+For the next visit, it looks like their father will be able to take the kids for the entire week they’ll be in our old hometown.
+So I’m going to travel.
+It might be short trips to see friends who live within a couple hours.
+Or it may be to the middle of the country to visit friends I rarely get to see in person.
 I’m not sure yet.

 I don’t know the last time I said that about my time.